yd124/AMP-timing/RV217-Analysis/data-cleaning/RV217-DataClean.md

 The following script cleans and tidies the raw RV217 data.
-It also cleans and saves supplementary table 4 from the paper at the end.

 **Some notes:**

   - `days` was recalculated to be from the time of the first positive viral load.
     - Original days variable is now called `days_dx` for days from diagnosis (APTIMA  detection).
   - Used Dan's variable name conventions so our datasets have similar headers
-  - Removed any row with missing ID and combined missing day/date: there was never any output on those rows.
-    - This drops a lot of the notes columns
+  - No long removing missing IDs, updated processing to handle this better
+  - Added a variable for arv. arv day is relative to first positive viral load.

 **Some issues:**

 - Not every participant has site information
 - Not sure what many of the variables mean
 - APTIMA needs an LLoQ?
 Currently:
-    - NR = 0
-    - R or R/NR = min(APTIMA)
+    - NR, R or R/NR = NA
-- Do we need to worry about ARV, some of the dates in the notes are not exact
-- Did not clean the date variable (`draw_date`)
+- Date variable was used as needed but not generally cleaned for IDs without issues and without ARV (`draw_date`)

 # Load data and clean names